Prabhdeep-24/Gaming-Platform-Database/README.md

 # JDBC driver class name
 db.driver=com.mysql.cj.jdbc.Driver

+Important: If your MySQL username, password, or server address differs from the defaults shown, please update src/db.properties accordingly before compiling or running the application.

-4. Build and Run the Application
+4. Build and Run the Application:

-This project can be executed directly from your compiled classes, ensuring the necessary JDBC driver is on the classpath.
+ Now You can run the jar file or This project can be executed directly from your compiled classes, ensuring the necessary JDBC driver is on the classpath.

 Navigate to the project root: Open your terminal or PowerShell and change your directory to the JDBC PROJECT root folder.
 This is where out/, src/, mysql-connector-j-9.0.0.jar, and Main.java are located.

-Compile Java sources (if you've made changes): javac -d out src/*.java
+Compile Java sources (if you've made changes):

-If you've modified any .java files, recompile them, using the above command.
+If you've modified any .java files, recompile them using the following command:

+javac -d out src/*.java

-Run the application using explicit classpath: java -cp ".;mysql-connector-j-9.0.0.jar;out" Main
+Run the application using explicit classpath:
 This command tells Java where to find your compiled classes (out directory) and the MySQL JDBC driver (mysql-connector-j-9.0.0.jar).

+java -cp ".;mysql-connector-j-9.0.0.jar;out" Main

-Includes the current directory in the classpath.
+.: Includes the current directory in the classpath.

-mysql-connector-j-9.0.0.jar: Explicitly adds the JDBC driver to the classpath.
+mysql-connector-j-9.0.0.jar: Explicitly adds the MySQL JDBC driver to the classpath.

+out: Adds your compiled .class files to the classpath.

+Main: Specifies Main.class as the entry point for the application.